ivelin/zk0/.kilocode/rules/memory-bank/product.md

 - Resource constraints in distributed environments

 ## How It Should Work
 Clients train SmolVLA models locally on their SO-100 datasets, send model updates to a central server, which aggregates them using Flower framework strategies.
-The aggregated model is then distributed back to clients for improved performance on robotics manipulation tasks.
+The aggregated model is evaluated server-side on dedicated evaluation datasets and then distributed back to clients for improved performance on robotics manipulation tasks.